Hesperian Health Guides

 Baby comes face first or forehead first

-The way the baby holds her head can slow or prevent the birth.
+The position of the baby's head can slow or prevent the birth.

-If the baby is either face first or forehead first, it may be possible for her to be born normally, but the birth will be much harder.
+If the baby is either face first or forehead first, the birth will most likely be much harder.
+Get medical help.
 Do not try to change this baby’s position.

 Baby is breech